joxton/aqt/README.md

 ```
 attempts to find a density function for `x` and one for `y` that maximizes the power of `test1` over `test2`.
 The optimization is over desities that are piecewice constant between `control$knotsx` and `control$knotsy`, and by default, both are initialized to `seq(-4,4,length = 10)`.
 The density values are the parameters `control$betax`and `control$betay`, which are optimized over.
 The optimization uses a stochastic cyclic ascent approach, sampling candidate values of the components of the densities and accepting those leading to an increase in estimated power.
 When the opimization plateaus, the knot-sequences are doubled, and the optimization continued.
 Once knot-doubling no longer increases the power difference, the optimization terminates.
 Multiple runs should be used for reliable results.

-Different constraints on the optimization are set by `control$constraint` and `control$location_shift`.
-By default, `control$location_shift = TRUE` and  `control$constraint = 'unimodal'`, and the power optimization is under a location-shift model with the densities constrained to be unimodal.
+Constraints on the optimization are set by `control$constraint` and `control$location_shift`.
+By default, `control$location_shift = TRUE` and  `control$constraint = 'unimodal'`, and the power difference is optimized is under a location-shift model with the densities constrained to be unimodal.
 Setting
 ```
 res = pwr_optim(control = list(test1 = test1, test2 = test2,
                 location_shift = FALSE, constraint = "dominance"))